virtapi/virtapi/docs/api/v1/node.md

   }
 }
 ```

-this will create a new node with the given specs, in this example, there is an existing node_state with id 5.
+This will create a new node with the given specs, in this example, there is an existing node_state with id 5.
 The response contains the status and the id of the new node.